radiantlogic-v8/documentation-new/documentation/installation-guide/02-installation.md

 When installation is complete, the command prompt displays the message “Installation has been initialized successfully”.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTES – values in the properties file, including passwords, are stored in clear.
-After installation, install-sample.properties should be deleted.**
+>Values in the properties file, including passwords, are stored in clear.
+After installation, install-sample.properties should be deleted.

 This silent install mode does not create shortcuts or menu items.
 To open the RadiantOne Main Control Panel, navigate to <RLI_HOME>/bin and run openControlPanel.